vickysvicky/readReceipt/README.md

 # readReceipt
+for AWS Serverless Lambda Function running in Python 3.7
+Parse receipt when it is uploaded to designated S3 Bucket

 lambda_function.py
-- add S3 PUT trigger to function
+- add S3 Bucket PUT trigger to function
 - get uploaded image, process it, and parse the receipt
 - processed image is uploaded to same S3 bucket
 - return parsed result as response